bregman-arie/jenkins-goodies/pipeline/README.md

 * It's considered to be better than freestyle type because it's implemented in code, survives restarts and can be extended easily.

-* There are two types of pipelines: 1.
-Declarative 2.
-Scripted
+* Pipeline supports two syntaxes, Declarative and Scripted.

 * [Here](https://github.com/bregman-arie/jenkins-goodies/blob/master/pipeline/basic_declarative_pipeline) is an example for simple declarative pipeline